Why Do My Teeth Hurt? Here Are Some Possible Reasons

 4. Cracked or Damaged Tooth

 First and foremost, if you are aware of a cracked tooth, you should stop eating hard foods immediately.
 You may have cracked or chipped a tooth without realizing it.
 Obviously, if the damage occurred to your front teeth, you may be able to visually see the damage.
-However, your back molars are more likely to be damaged from eating hard-to-bite foods, but since they are located in the back of your mouth, the damage may not be visible.
-If the damage has hit a nerve, it may cause sharp, constant tooth pain.
+However, your back molars are more likely to be damaged from eating hard-to-bite foods but since they are located in the back of your mouth, the damage may not be visible.
+If the damage has hit a nerve it may cause a sharp, constant pain.
 Whether there is pain or not, if you are aware of a cracked, chipped, or damaged tooth, do your best to get to a dental practice as soon as possible to prevent infection and treat your pain.

 5. Gum Infection

 According to the Centers for Disease Control (CDC), more than 47 percent of adults over 30 years old are affected by periodontal disease, which is commonly known as gingivitis when the gum disease is in its early stages.
 The issue with gingivitis is that many people are unaware they have it all.
 However, when left untreated, it can lead to periodontitis which causes severe pain and sensitivity, or even worse, it can lead to an abscess!
-This is why it is so important to see your dentist at least once a year (preferably every 6 months) to make sure there are no signs of gum infection.
+This is one reason why it is so important to see your dentist at least once a year (preferably every 6 months) to make sure there are no signs of gum infection.

 6. Sinus Infection